How to Get a Medical Marijuana Card in Illinois

 Getting a physician’s consent is the mandatory first step for getting approved for a medical marijuana card in Illinois.
 You can meet with one of our physicians via telemedicine at your convenience.

 Your Physician Submits a Written Certification Form

-Your consenting physician must complete a Written Certification Form and mail it to the Medical Cannabis Division of the Illinois Department of Public Health.
-Applicant showing up in-person will not be received.
+Our consenting physician will complete a Written Certification Form and mail it to the Medical Cannabis Division of the Illinois Department of Public Health.
+Applicants showing up in-person will not be received.
 The address is: